yoyopmk/Mizuhara/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ## Termux
-> We are very sorry but TERMUX isn't supported.
+> We are very sorry but TERMUX isn't supported right now we are working on alternatives.

 ## Clone this project
 ```bash